wijnandb/15-a-day/content/posts/rethinking-work-what-s-my-next-step.md

 slug: "rethinking-work-what-s-my-next-step"
 ---

 The issue I am dealing with is choosing between being an entrepreneur or getting a job.
-Being an entrepreneur has been both a succes and a failure, although the success has been way bigger than the failure.
+Being an entrepreneur has been both a succes and a failure, although the success has been way bigger than the failure (financially), although in terms of learning I think the failure has taught me more.

 As for "getting a job", there are some issues there for me as well.
-I keep putting it off, although every time I really seem to want to work at an actual company ;-).
+I keep putting it off, although every now and then I really seem to want to work at an actual company ;-).

 So this post should turn out in two more: "how to be a successful entrepreneur" and "how to get a good job".